xl

 Now, change cell A2 from "1" to "10" (without quotes).

-The same is true -- except worse! -- for very small numbers:
+The same is true -- except worse! -- for numbers that are very close to zero:

 In cell B1, enter "1E-307" (without quotes).